 My writing is rarely confessional.
 I try to open the juicy goodness of the present moment, or stretch my heart to let the vague foggy sadness out, but it always just feels too messy to begin, and so I don’t.
 I write fiction because it feels less intrusive.
 We invent the worlds we need to make sense of reality, but are permitted to play pretend while we’re at it, until the need to hide gets crushed by the weight and weirdness of the need to confess.
-After all, some thoughts are so private that you can only share them with a therapist or 5.9 million people on the internet.
-What, do I not have that many followers… ?
+After all, some thoughts are so private that you can only share them with a therapist or a few million people on the internet.

-Say you’ve had a bad day, or week, or month – hell, even year, since we’re here.
-It may have been foundations you could not change, hurts you could not release, or something so simple as taking parts of you out of the darkness and placing them in the light of another.
+Say you’ve had a bad day, or week, or month – hell, even year.
+It may have been foundations you could not change, hurts you could not release, or something as simple as taking parts of you out of the darkness and placing them in the light of another.
 You were hoping that, given glimpses, peeks under the curtain, flashes of understanding and insight, they would only get more curious about you.
-“I’ll take the one with the beautiful dents that likes to cry at movies.
-I see potential in this one.”
+‘I’ll take the one with the beautiful dents that likes to cry at movies.
+I see potential in this one.’
 Sold.
 Only that they didn’t.
 That’s right.
-They, too, walked.
 Let that sink in for a moment, or a day, or a week, or…

 So you turn your But I’s into I’m sorry’s.
-So you start playing Peace at Any Price, where the price is surrender of all individuality to them.
-So you let your personality disintegrate and fragment only to find out that people get what they want and usually hate it after.
+So you start playing Peace at Any Price, where the price is your surrender.
+So you let yourself disintegrate and fragment only to find out that people get what they want and usually hate it after.
 That was all pretty pointless then, wasn’t it?
 But you’re terrible at picking your battles.
 You’d pick every single one if you could, and end them all with saving both yourself and them.
 And you feel the break in your heart break all the way to the bottom, and you write some fiction to mend it instead of screaming your fucking heart out.
 Louder.
 No, louder.
 Even louder still.
 I still can’t hear a damn thing.